jon-wong-sutd/git-lessons/git-lesson.md

 git config user.email {{ git-email }}
 {% endhighlight %}

-Now, these new lines will have been inserted into `.git/config`:
+Now, these new lines will have been inserted into `.git/config`.
+Doing `cat .git/config` shows:
 {% highlight conf %}
 [user]
 	name = {{ git-name }}